 What Are the Differences Between Solar Lease and Solar PPA?

-Many people use solar lease and solar PPA interchangeably, but that should not be the case.
+Many people use solar lease and PPA interchangeably, but that should not be.
 Others even refer to them as solar loans, which is outrightly wrong.
 So, what is the difference between solar leases and PPAs?

 In simple terms, a solar lease has a fixed monthly payment, while a solar PPA has a varied monthly fee.
-What you pay in the latter case depends on the month of the year, as mentioned earlier.
-But in the long run, the solar energy costs are almost the same.
+As mentioned earlier, what you pay in the latter case depends on the month of the year.
+However, solar energy costs are almost the same in the long run.

 What Are The Similarities Between Solar Lease and PPA?